-- Footprints in the Sand: Write your proposal in the sand on a sunny beach.
+- Handwriting in the Sand: Write your proposal in the sand on a sunny beach.
 Pop the question before the waves wash it away.

 - Room with a View: Stop to catch your breath at the top of a peak.
 Get down on one knee and ask them to turn around.

 - Pictures Are Worth a Thousand Words: Decorate a room with TONS of photos of the two of you over the years.
 Make another moment worth capturing.

 - #TBT: Revisit your relationship’s greatest hits—or just the site of your first date.
 Propose in the place where it all began.